asd123www/qemu-study/README.md

 # Virtual Machine Migration Study

 The framework is QEMU+KVM.
-My current understanding is QEMU emulates all the devices in software.
-KVM can provide native CPU virtualization support instead of QEMU dynamic translation, we can have a better performance.
+My current understanding is that QEMU emulates all the devices in software.
+KVM can provide native CPU virtualization support instead of QEMU dynamic translation, so we can have a better performance.

-The experiment is based on the `xl170` machine in cloudlab with `kernel 5.4.0-164-generic`.
-To install qemu, you can simply run: `sudo bash setup.sh`.
-After this, we will get the kernel image, check this [blog](https://vccolombo.github.io/cybersecurity/linux-kernel-qemu-setup/) for more.Then, in the source machine, you can boot up a Linux kernel by:
+The experiment is based on the `xl170` machine in Cloudlab with `kernel 5.4.0-164-generic`.
+To install QEMU, you can simply run: `sudo bash setup.sh`.
+After this, we will get the kernel image, check this [blog](https://vccolombo.github.io/cybersecurity/linux-kernel-qemu-setup/) for more.
+Then, in the source machine, you can boot up a Linux kernel by:

 ```
 sudo qemu-system-x86_64 \